 Lead generation tactics vary from business to business.
 While there are a handful of common sources for generating leads, the biggest question many marketers have is what to do with them.

-Whether you obtained leads from a recent marketing event (check out our upcoming event marketing webinar here), your website, or some other method, it’s time to think about how to convert those leads into customers.
+Whether you obtained leads from a recent marketing event (check out our recent event marketing webinar here), your website, or some other method, it’s time to think about how to convert those leads into customers.